Cosmological long-wavelength solutions in non-adiabatic multi-fluid systems: Long-wavelength solutions in two-fluid systems

 \section{Long-wavelength solutions in two-fluid systems}

 A two-fluid system is not only the simplest among the multi-fluid systems, but also provides physical insights into the behavior of the long-wavelength perturbations unique to multi-component systems.
 Moreover, this practically gives a reasonable approximation to many physically realistic and cosmologically motivated multi-component systems.
 Here, we consider nonlinear long-wavelength solutions in two-fluid systems.
+The specific case of adiabatic and entropy perturbations of matter and radiation on super-horizon-scales in linear perturbation theory is discussed in Wands, Malik, Lyth, and Liddle~\cite{Wands:2000dp}.